jellyfin-archive/jellyfin-docs/general/clients/index.md

 > [!NOTE]
 > Many clients have no active maintainers at the moment.
 If you interested in helping out, please see our [contribution guide](xref:contrib-index) and feel free to contact us for more information!
+>
+> They aren't on this page, some of them can be found at the [jellyfin-archive organization on GitHub](https://github.com/jellyfin-archive).

 Do you have a client that interfaces with Jellyfin and want to see it listed here?
 Please [submit a pull request](https://github.com/jellyfin/jellyfin-docs)!